Folate: Australia and New Zealand

 Australia and New Zealand jointly agreed to wheat flour fortification through the Food Standards Australia New Zealand in 2007.
 The requirement was set at 135 μg of folate per 100 g of bread.
 Australia implemented the program in 2009.
 New Zealand was also planning to fortify bread (excluding organic and unleavened varieties) starting in 2009, but then opted to wait until more research was done.
 The Association of Bakers and the Green Party had opposed mandatory fortification, describing it as "mass medication".
 Food Safety Minister Kate Wilkinson reviewed the decision to fortify in July 2009, citing as reasons to oppose claims for links between over consumption of folate with increased risk of cancer.
 In 2012 the delayed mandatory fortification program was revoked and replaced by a voluntary program, with the hope of achieving a 50% bread fortification target.

+In 2023 folic acid fortification of non-organic bread flour was made mandatory.

 Canada

 Canadian public health efforts focused on promoting awareness of the importance of folic acid supplementation for all women of childbearing age and decreasing socio-economic inequalities by providing practical folic acid support to vulnerable groups of women.
 Folic acid food fortification became mandatory in 1998, with the fortification of 150 μg of folic acid per 100 grams of enriched flour and uncooked cereal grains.
 The results of folic acid fortification on the rate of neural tube defects in Canada have been positive, showing a 46% reduction in prevalence of NTDs; the magnitude of reduction was proportional to the prefortification rate of NTDs, essentially removing geographical variations in rates of NTDs seen in Canada before fortification.